Nuclearpotato69/Capy-Control/README.md

 - Verify that multi-injection is enabled in your executor
 - Check that all account names are spelled correctly in the configuration
 - Make sure all accounts are in the same Roblox game server
+- if theres bugs report them to punchingfella on discord please

 ## 📝 Credits
 Created by punchy39